Anthonymcqueen21/Pygame---Alien-Invasion/README.md

 # Pygame---Alien-Invasion
-Arcade game i created with Python with classes and libraries.
+Arcade game i created with Python with classes and libraries and open source.